neuefische/web-exercises/sessions/react-effects-and-fetch/pokemon-api-with-paging/README.md

 > _Hint 1:_ You need a way to store which page you are displaying right now and be able to update this value to the next page.

 > _Hint 2:_ Have a look at the URL parameter `?offset=` used for `fetch`.
 The API starts by giving you the first `20` Pokémon.
 In the end the URL needs to change.
-You can either keep track of the offset yourself, or use the value given und `next` in the API response.
+You can either keep track of the offset yourself, or use the value given and `next` in the API response.

 ### The "Previous Page" button